top of page

 Consider Your Layout

-A living room with ceiling beams, white sofa, two chairs and a television.
+A living room with ceiling beams, a white sofa, two chairs, and a television.

 Declutter